 - Changes in mood or personality

-While there is no cure for most forms of dementia, symptoms may be better managed and controlled with treatment.
-Early diagnosis and intervention is crucial in slowing symptom progression.
+While there is no cure for most forms of dementia, symptoms may be managed and controlled with treatment.
+Early diagnosis and intervention are crucial to slowing symptom progression.

 TYPES OF DEMENTIA

-It is not uncommon for a person to have more than one type of dementia.
+Furthermore, it is not uncommon for a person to have more than one type of dementia.
 In fact, having one dementia diagnosis increases the risk of having another dementia diagnosis.
-The following is a nonexclusive list of dementia types.
+Mixed dementia is the classification term for brain changes characteristic of multiple types of dementia.

 Alzheimer’s disease is the most common form of dementia.
 While the initial cause of Alzheimer’s disease is not fully known, research has shown that the physical changes that lead to symptoms are related to deposits of abnormal proteins in the brain.
 These abnormal proteins are known as amyloid beta plaques and tau tangles.
 Alzheimer’s disease is difficult to diagnose, and because it shares symptoms with many other conditions, it can be misdiagnosed.